kaihoffman/linkerd-install-k3s/README.md

 The above output shows that `traefik` has been installed (the process has completed) and it is successfully running.

 ## Removing Traefik
-We will need to remove the *deployment* and then the *service* that run Traefik on our cluster.
-This is done through two `kubectl` commands on our cluster.
+We will need to remove the *job*, *deployment* and then the *service* that run Traefik on our cluster.
+This is done through three `kubectl` commands on our cluster.
 ```
+$ kubectl delete pod --namespace kube-system helm-install-traefik-77dx7
+pod "helm-install-traefik-77dx7" deleted
 $ kubectl delete -n kube-system deploy/traefik
 deployment.extensions "traefik" deleted
 $ kubectl delete -n kube-system svc traefik